-The Law Society advocates on a variety of issues that affect the profession through submissions, advisory initiatives and campaigns.
+The Law Society advocates on a variety of issues that affect the legal profession and the community through submissions, advisory initiatives and campaigns.

 Law Society Policy Papers

-The Law Society has prepared briefing papers for the policy position of a number of issues concerning the legal profession.
+The Law Society has prepared briefing papers outlining its policy positions on a number of issues concerning both the legal profession and wider community.

 - Sale of the WA Land Registry (June 2018)